Anne Longfield, Baroness Longfield

-Anne Elizabeth Longfield, Baroness Longfield (born 1960) is a campaigner for children who formerly served as the Children's Commissioner for England.
+Anne Elizabeth Longfield, Baroness Longfield (born 1960) is a Labour member of the House of Lords who formerly served as the Children's Commissioner for England.
 She was formerly chief executive of the charity 4Children.
 She was appointed the Children's Commissioner for England in March 2015 and was succeeded at the end of February 2021 by Dame Rachel de Souza.
+In December 2025, she was appointed to chair a statutory inquiry into grooming gangs.

 Early life and career

 Longfield was born to mother Jean, who was from a farming family, and father Vincent, an engineer who worked on Concorde.
 She grew up on a farm on The Chevin near Otley, West Yorkshire, and was educated at Prince Henry's Grammar School, Otley and Newcastle University, where she studied history.

 Longfield started working in the children's sector in the 1980s as a researcher with Save the Children.
 She subsequently served as Chief Executive of Kids Clubs Network.
 Prior to her appointment as Children's Commissioner, Longfield was Chief Executive of 4Children, a leading national children's charity, which delivered early years support, school support and youth services.
 She held this role for over 20 years.
-Whilst there she oversaw the huge and rapid expansion of the charity - from employing six people to 1,500 members of staff - and left just before its financial collapse.
+Whilst there she oversaw the rapid expansion of the charity from employing six people to 1,500 members of staff and left just before its financial collapse.
 During her time with 4Children, she worked with Labour minister Harriet Harman on developing Sure Start, and spent a year on secondment at the Prime Minister's Strategy Unit to assist with the programme's delivery.